Trade Winds Mission and Business Forum: Europe/Eurasia

 Senior Commercial Officer @ U.S. Embassy United Kingdom

-Senior Commercial Officer @ U.S. Embassy Bulgaria
+Acting Senior Commercial Officer @ U.S. Embassy Romania

 Vidar Keyn